mnit-rtmc/iris/docs/dms.md

 3    | `schedule`                 | `incident`
 4    | `operator` (quick message) | `operator` (composed)

-NOTE: two `schedule` messages cannot be combined, even if both are configured with _Schedule_ combining.
+NOTE: two messages with `schedule` source cannot be combined, even if both are configured with _Schedule_ combining.
 Instead, the highest priority message will be selected.

 There are two methods of combining messages: